The Last Dinner Party speak out on "privilege", respond to "cost of living" comments being "taken out of context"

 It read: “How to explain, then, the success of The Last Dinner Party, who have roared out of nowhere to a No 1 album, in the process winning the BBC Sound of 2024 and a rising star award at the Brits this weekend?
 Their theatrical escapism may be part of it.”

-The outlet went on to seemingly quote frontwoman Abigail Morris, who said: “People don’t want to listen to post-punk and hear about the cost of living crisis any more.”
+The outlet went on to quote frontwoman Abigail Morris, who said: “People don’t want to listen to post-punk and hear about the cost of living crisis any more.”

 Music critic Will Hodgkinson then noted in the article that the singer had studied at “the liberal boarding school Bedales” in Hampshire “where fees can be £43,000 a year”.
 He added: “The cost of living crisis probably isn’t a huge issue for Morris.”